“Open” Wins the Race to Big Data

 If all of this increased performance and communications standardization sounds familiar, it’s because it is echoing the evolution of the desktop computing model.
 In the 1980’s and 90’s organizations were run by client/server computing over proprietary LAN architectures.
 Companies like Banyan, Novell, Microsoft, Xerox and IBM oversaw very complicated middleware architectures that managed connectivity from desktop to server.

 For a long time this structure blocked multi-vendor solutions and dictated the equipment and applications deployed throughout a business or enterprise.
-Since the mid-nineties, however, onsite server-based applications and the client/server model has gradually given way to the cloud/server model — led by powerful companies such as Google, Amazon, and Cisco.
+Since the mid-nineties, however, onsite server-based applications and the client/server model have gradually given way to the cloud/server model — led by powerful companies such as Google, Amazon, and Cisco.
 Even Microsoft, the client server champion, is now positioning itself as a cloud company.

 In this new paradigm middleware architecture is standardized (using TCP/IP Protocols) and flattened — essentially becoming an extension of the Internet itself.
 Client devices are intelligent but low cost, emphasizing the ability to communicate with cloud applications.
 Building information architecture is set to follow the same path.